 An extensive exercise to understand the current state of smart technology in Dubai was the departing point to map all the existing smart services and initiatives which contributed in the last decade to increase the efficiency of the Dubai local government.

 “Our goal is to continue to increase the efficiency of our government services to create even better experiences in the city and to expand this framework to the private sector so all the residents, business owners, city leaders and even tourists can benefit” highlights Bin Bishr.

-The success of the Happiness Index led to the creation of new initiatives, such as the Happiness Agenda announced in May 2016 to guide Dubai to prioritize happiness in its smart transformation through a methodological and science-based approach aimed at maximizing the happiness impact in all the different sectors of the city action.
+The success of the Happiness Index led to the creation of new initiatives, such as the Happiness Agenda announced in May 2016 to guide Dubai to prioritise happiness in its smart transformation through a methodological and science-based approach aimed at maximising the happiness impact in all the different sectors of the city action.

 “Dubai is looking to transform the whole city, not just one district or industry.
 It would be impossible to accomplish such an ambitious transformation working alone or working in silos” underlines Bin Bishr.